fpsvogel/fpsvogel.com/src/_posts/2025-09-30-types-of-coding-challenges.md

 ### Kata

-Code kata are not as popular as they once were, but they still may be worth checking out.
+Not as popular as they once were, but still may be worth checking out.

 - [Awesome Katas](https://github.com/gamontal/awesome-katas)
 - [Emily Bache's repos](https://github.com/emilybache/)